2023 Best Textile & Apparel Studies Schools in the Southeast Region

 After completing their degree, textile studies graduates from ECU carry an average student debtload of $26,000.

-University of North Carolina at Greensboro landed the #9 spot in the 2023 rankings for the best textile and apparel studies programs.
-Located in the city of Greensboro, UNC Greensboro is a public college with a fairly large student population.
+University of North Carolina at Greensboro came in at #9 in this year’s edition of the Best Textile & Apparel Studies Schools in the Southeast Region ranking.
+Located in the large city of Greensboro, UNC Greensboro is a public school with a large student population.

 On average, textile studies graduates from UNC Greensboro take out $26,000 in student loans while working on their degree.

-Appalachian State University ranked #10 on this year’s Best Textile & Apparel Studies Schools in the Southeast Region list.
-Appalachian State is a fairly large public school located in the distant town of Boone.
+Appalachian State University came in at #10 in this year’s edition of the Best Textile & Apparel Studies Schools in the Southeast Region ranking.
+Appalachian State is a fairly large public school located in the town of Boone.

 Textile Studies majors at Appalachian State take out an average of $23,305 in student loans while working on their egree.

-Explore the best textile and apparel studies schools for a specific state in the Southeast region.
+Explore the best textile and apparel studies colleges for a specific state in the Southeast region.

 More Textile & Apparel Studies Rankings in the Southeast Region